Swarkestone Cricket Club

 Swarkestone Cricket Club is a cricket club based in Swarkestone, 5 miles south of Derby, and has a history dating back to the early 20th century.

 Ground

 The home ground is located at Barrow Turn in Swarkestone, Derbyshire and has 2 all-weather net facilities.
 The 1st and 2nd XI teams use Barrow Turn, rated by the DCCL as a Grade A+ ground, and the 3rd XI have access to the Aston-on-Trent Cricket Club ground off Shardlow Road, rated a Grade A ground.

 History

 The Derbyshire County Cricket League identifies the club to have been established in 1898, originally playing at Ingleby before locating to Swarkestone in the 1930s.
 By 1990, the club joined Derbyshire County Cricket League.
 The 1st XI team entered the Derbyshire Premier Division in 2012, and finished 2nd in the club's first ever year in the top flight of the Derbyshire League.
 Since then, the Club has won the Derbyshire County League Championship four times: 2013, 2016, 2022 & 2023.

+The club currently has four senior teams competing in the Derbyshire County Cricket League and a junior training section that play competitive cricket in the South Derbyshire Development Group.